christsven/H.E.A.T/scenarios/SCENARIO Narva.md

 #### 2012 - Declining baltics

-Several years of disinformation campaigns, civil unrest due to declining living standards, and a feeling of being left out by the more ethnically estonian west counties lead to the rise of extremist sentiment in the more eastern counties of Estonia.
+Several years of disinformation campaigns, civil unrest due to declining living standards, and a feeling of being left out by the more economically prosperous western counties lead to the rise of extremist sentiment in the more eastern counties of Estonia.
 As a former soviet republic, many older, russian-born citizens remember the USSR in a positive light and see the decline of industrial sites in Ida Viru